Yanis42/oot_docs/README.md

 - https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html
 - https://docutils.sourceforge.io/rst.html

+If you're adding a new glitch, please try to write the discovery date at the top of the main page of it.
+You can find the discovery list [here](https://docs.google.com/document/d/1KymmXOp-b_PA4ErWX70VRV5TcpbC5Nh6espdCOlwtd0/edit).

 ## Building locally

 (This assumes you are using something like Ubuntu or Debian, natively or in WSL)